teberl/MachineStream/README.md

 ### TODO's

-- Add unit-tests
+- **Add unit-tests**
-- POST Endpoint for starting stoping the Hosted Worker Service
-- Adjust get endpoints to the specs of the front-end team
+- Test the dockerfile
 - Replace with a real-database, currently sqlite
+- Security (ipFilter, cors)
 - Error/Exception/Timeout handling
-- Security (ipFilter, cors)
-- Test the dockerfile
+- POST Endpoint for starting stoping the Hosted Worker Service
 - Monitor the system perfomance when running as hosted service
+- Adjust get endpoints to the specs of the front-end team

 ### Problems encountered